isomerpages/moe-sped-itptoolkit/_family-envisioning-meeting/The 5 Steps of FEM/FEM Step 4.md

 <summary>Step 1: Identify the Priority Areas</summary>
 <div data-type="detailsContent" class="isomer-details-content">
 <p></p>
-<p>The facilitator determines the priority areas through a <strong>3 Dots Voting Process.</strong>
+<p>The facilitator guides everyone through a <strong>3 Dots Voting Process.</strong>
 </p>
 <p></p>
 <p>All participants are given 3 stickers (dots) to indicate their votes.
+Participants place their dots on the areas they care most about.
 The facilitator invites participants to vote their top 3 items from the responses from the following three focus areas in FEM Step 2:</p>
 <ul data-tight="true" class="tight">
 <li>
 <p>Aspirations</p>